baconeta/159261-assignment2/README.md

 that available to the `PlayGameScreen` through `Settings`.
 While the `PlayGameScreen` is loaded, it updates the `GameState` so that when the game is over and the `GameOverScreen` is loaded, it can be passed the `GameState` and display the results.

+## Game Graphics

+All game graphics and animations are original works of Ali Soltanian Fard Jahromi.
+The inspiration for the design of the graphics for each enemy ship was from real world insects.
+Hence, mite ships are inspired from mites, grasshoppers from grasshoppers, tarantula ships from tarantulas and the goliath ships from goliath beetles.
+Game graphics and animations were created with Blender (an open-source 3D computer graphics software).

+## Game Audio

+Most of the game audio was created by modifying audios recorded by the developers creating sounds using their mouths.
+The sounds were modified to give the sound effects.

 ## Attributions